zoegyftopoulos/world_happiness_report/README.md

 # Findings
 Gross Domestic Product was able to explain R² = 61,7% of the variance of the Happiness Score in the test set and R² = 62,5% in the training set (RMSE = 0,7 for both).

+Find a Tableau Storyboard I created for this project here (coming coon).
+The Storyboard doesn't contain every step I took in the analysis but highlights only those relevent to the final results.